AndreMeneses0103/paint-.NET/README.md

 ## How to Install

-To install this project, you just need to download the zip and execute this file:
+To install this project, you just need to download the zip and run this file:

 ```bash
   Paint-.NET.exe